lamminhthien/ansible-ssh-setup-server/README.md

 This playbook assumes you're using an Ubuntu-based server.
 You might need to adjust it based on your specific server OS.

 A few things to note:

 - Ensure you have SSH access to your server.
 - The `--ask-become-pass` flag will prompt for the sudo password on the remote server.
-- You may need to adjust the Docker Compose version in the playbook to the latest version.

-Would you like me to explain any part of this process in more detail?